 4. Reduce drama and negativity –

-A simple first step in eliminating them is to stop complaining about people and situations (Yes, it’s possible and also very helpful!), and instead of “venting” start sharing your feelings in a healthy way.
+A simple first step in eliminating drama and negativity is to stop complaining about people and situations (Yes, it’s possible and also very helpful!), and instead of “venting” start sharing your feelings in a healthy way.

 Complaining and “venting” may provide momentary relief, but ultimately increase anger and unhappiness and strengthen our sense of victimhood.